Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Issues and considerations

-The solution you will build with this tutorial is not to accommodate scalability.
-However, if used in combination with other Azure and On-Premises technologies and solutions you can accommodate scalability requirements.
+The solution you'll build with this article isn't to accommodate scalability.
+However, if used in combination with other Azure and on-premises solutions, you can accommodate scalability requirements.
 For information on creating a hybrid solution with auto-scaling via traffic manager, see Create cross-cloud scaling solutions with Azure.

 As is the case with scalability considerations, this solution doesn't directly address availability.
-However, also similar to our scalability considerations, Azure, and on-premises technologies and solutions can be implemented within this solution to ensure high availability for all components involved.
+However, Azure and on-premises solutions can be implemented within this solution to ensure high availability for all components involved.

 When to use this pattern